maxiin/Ordis-Prime/CONTRIBUTING.md

 # Ordis-Prime
 First off, thank you for considering contributing!

-This is a telegram bot, for testing you can create a bot with @botfather and use your API key.
+This is a telegram bot, for testing you can create a bot with [@botfather](https://telegram.me/botfather) and use your API key.

+To connect with telegram API we use the dependency [telebot](https://github.com/mullwar/telebot).

+If you want to know more about telegram bots please see their [documentation](https://core.telegram.org/bots).

 We use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and npm will install eslint and set its configuration.